sphinx-doc/sphinx/Doc-3k/extending/extending.rst

 second global variable stores the "associated value" of the exception (the second argument to :keyword:`raise`).
 A third variable contains the stack traceback in case the error originated in Python code.
-These three variables are the C equivalents of the result in Python of  :meth:`sys.exc_info` (see the section on module :mod:`sys` in the Python Library Reference (XXX reference:
+These three variables are the C equivalents of the result in Python of :meth:`sys.exc_info` (see the section on module :mod:`sys` in the Python Library Reference).
-../lib/lib.html)).
 It is important to know about them to understand how errors are passed around.

 The Python API defines a number of functions to set various types of exceptions.